-Particularly for determining residual visual effects, the formulaic process created by the use of the above matrices (Table 1-4 and Table 1-8) does provide an indicative initial assessment, which can be seen clearly in the assessment of photomontages in Appendix 14-3: Viewpoint Assessment Tables.
+Particularly for determining residual visual effects, the formulaic process created by the use of the above matrices (Table 1-4 and Table 1-8) does provide an indicative initial assessment, which can be seen clearly in the assessment of photomontages in Appendix 13-3: Photomontage Visual Impact Assessment Tables.

-However, over-reliance on the formulaic process, which is heavily influenced by the definitions of 'Sensitivity' and 'Magnitude of Change' contained in the matrices can lead to a failure of properly accounting for the full range of circumstances and factors at play in the determination of the final significance rating of a visual effect (see Sub-Section 3.35 in 'Step 3: Judging the Overall Significance of the Effects' of the GLVIA3, LI & IEMA, 2013, p.41).
+However, over-reliance on the formulaic process, which is heavily influenced by the definitions of 'Sensitivity' and 'Magnitude of Change' contained in the matrices can lead to a failure of properly accounting for the full range of circumstances and factors at play in the determination of the final significance rating of a visual effect (see sub-section 3.35 in 'Step 3: Judging the Overall Significance of the Effects' of the GLVIA3, LI & IEMA, 2013, p.41).

 In actuality, a wide range of factors, mitigating or otherwise, can factor into the final determination, and it is not possible to capture the complexity involved in balancing all considerations within the necessarily limited definitions contained in the matrices.

-This then naturally results in circumstances whereby the process of the determination of significance using the formulaic method involved with the matrices shown above can result in misrepresentations of the overall significance of visual effects.
+This then naturally results in circumstances whereby the process of the determination of significance using the formulaic method involved with the matrix shown above in Table 1-8 can result in misrepresentations of the overall significance of visual effects.
 It is only by applying professional judgement and composing narrative descriptions of the effect, that such complexity can be integrated into the final determination of significance.